sassoftware/saspy/saspy/doc/source/install.rst

 /usr/bin/ssh -vvv hostname.to.connect.to

-In addition to the four keys for STDIO, there are two more keys to configure:
+In addition to the keys for STDIO, there are two more keys to configure:

 ssh -
     (Required) The ssh command to run (Linux execv requires a fully qualified